 It costs a lot.
 There's no other way to say it.
 But whether or not it's worthwhile depends on you, your needs, and your budget.
 It certainly is a fantastic bag; quality-wise and features-wise, it may even be one of the better bags on this list.
 The bottom line is that if you can reasonably afford it, and you don't even plan on quitting golf, invest in this bag.

-Additionally, all bags are designed with divisions at the top opening; this is so you can organize your golf clubs by type or use or anyway, you see fit.
+All bags are designed with divisions at the top opening; this is so you can organize your golf clubs by type or use or anyway, you see fit.
 The groups you organize your clubs into will by these partitions, all of which are constructed with rigid supports at the top.
-This is something you have to pay attention to–after all, this is why you’re in the market for a golf bag in the first place!
+This is something you have to pay attention to--after all, this is why you're in the market for a golf bag in the first place!
 Different bags have different opening diameters, and that diameter determines how many clubs you can fit at one time.
 Obviously, the larger that diameter is, the more clubs you can fit.
-If you’re a recreational golfer, you may want to choose one of the bags that feature smaller openings, since they’re generally cheaper and you presumably don’t need the extra space.
-But if you’re serious about golfing and insist on carrying the maximum amount of clubs you’re allowed–fourteen–then you’ll be better off opting for one of the more expensive options.
-These bags usually have individual pockets or sleeves for each club, so that when you pull one out, you’ll actually only pull one out, instead of grabbing three or even four at a time.
-Indeed, that’s something you need to look out for: sometimes bags are so poorly designed that the clubs you place in them get all tangled up and become a nuisance to remove and put back in.
+If you're a recreational golfer, you may want to choose one of the bags that feature smaller openings, since they're generally cheaper and you presumably don't need the extra space.
+But if you're serious about golfing and insist on carrying the maximum amount of clubs you're allowed--fourteen--then you'll be better off opting for one of the more expensive options.
+These bags usually have individual pockets or sleeves for each club, so that when you pull one out, you'll actually only pull one out, instead of grabbing three or even four at a time.
+Indeed, that's something you need to look out for: sometimes bags are so poorly designed that the clubs you place in them get all tangled up and become a nuisance to remove and put back in.

 Types of bags